hugomg/hexiom/readme.md

     2 0 5  1 0 4  6 0 3  ... and 3 more ...
      3 4    2 3    1 2

-The trick behind writing a symmetry breaking predicate is that if we arrange the variables corresponding to a solution in one of the permutations
+The trick behind writing a symmetry-breaking predicate is that if we arrange the variables corresponding to a solution in one of the permutations

     VX = O(1), P(1, 1..6), O(2), P(2, 1..6), ..., O(6), P(6, 1..6)